Lissy93/AdGuardian-Term/.github/README.md

 - `ADGUARD_USERNAME` / `--adguard-username` - An AdGuard Home username
 - `ADGUARD_PASSWORD` / `--adguard-password` - An AdGuard Home password

+There's also some additional optional environment variables that you may set:

+- `ADGUARD_PROTOCOL` - The protocol to use when connecting to AdGuard (defaults to `http`)
+- `ADGUARD_UPDATE_INTERVAL` - The rate at which to refresh the UI in seconds (defaults to `2`)

 <details>
 <summary>Examples</summary>